 Mifepristone is metabolized in the liver by CYP3A4; thus, medications that are CYP3A4 inhibitors can result in higher concentrations of mifepristone in the patient.
-Also, for patients taking multiple doses of mifepristone, for instance, in the management of hyperglycemia in Cushing syndrome, the half-life of the medication is reported to be around 85 hours.
+Also, for patients taking multiple doses of mifepristone, for instance, in managing hyperglycemia in Cushing syndrome, the half-life of the medication is reported to be around 85 hours.
 During this time, the significant symptoms to watch for are cardiogenic.
 Hypokalemia is very common due to the effects of cortisol on unopposed mineralocorticoid receptors.
-To avoid problems with mifepristone toxicity and side effects, the suggestion is to titrate the dosages gradually, and it is essential to have follow-up and monitoring of the patient during the dosage escalation process.
+To avoid problems with mifepristone toxicity and side effects, the suggestion is to titrate the dosages gradually.
+It is essential to have follow-up and monitoring of the patient during the dosage escalation process.

-The patient will receive the best care if the interprofessional team works together in an integrated fashion.
-Collaboration and shared decision making are the keys to a good outcome.
-Patients depending on their indication to use mifepristone will be treated in a variety of locations.
+The patient will receive the best care if the interprofessional healthcare team works together in an integrated fashion.
+Collaboration and shared decision-making are the keys to a good outcome.
+Patients depending on their indication to use mifepristone, will be treated in a variety of locations.
 Health care providers need to be aware of red flag symptoms if the patient experiences an adverse reaction.
-For instances of heavy bleeding, the physician, RN, lab technician, and the pharmacist all need to work together to determine the status of the patient's hemodynamic stability as well as in finding a solution.
+For instances of heavy bleeding, the clinician, RN, lab technician, and the pharmacist all need to work together to determine the patient's hemodynamic stability status and find a solution.
 If the patient develops a bacterial infection, the medical team in recovery needs to start the workup and continue to follow up.
 The entire team must work together to give the patient support from all angles; this can be especially important for females after losing a pregnancy.
 Social work support can be important in this case.
-Patients may require both pre and post elective abortion counseling.
+Patients may require both pre and post-elective abortion counseling.
 Through interdisciplinary collaborations, health care professionals can ensure the optimum use of mifepristone in their patients.
+[Level 5]